-I felt it was import to explore the use of music in Fluxus performances, because of the structures and strategies created by George Brecht, Brian Eno and Micheal Nyman, along with Cornelius Cardew, and “idiosyncratic groups” such as the Scratch Orchestra and Portsmouth Sinfonia.
-All of these composers share the Fluxus ethos of being; “free of narrative and literary structures” (Nyman, 1999 p.xii).
+I felt it was important to explore the use of music in Fluxus performances.
+The structures and strategies created by George Brecht, Brian Eno and Micheal Nyman, along with Cornelius Cardew, and “idiosyncratic groups” such as the Scratch Orchestra and Portsmouth Sinfonia were all composers who share the Fluxus ethos of being; “free of narrative and literary structures” (Nyman, 1999 p.xii).
 Interestingly, the structures often used to influence compositions, are elements which we can apply to our installations:

-1. Chance/determination process - often the spectators are involved in an element of choice in performances
+1. Chance/determination process - often governed by the spectators

 2. People process - “performer makes calculations to determine the nature, timing or spacing of sounds”, the composer may only hint towards “temporal areas in which a number of sounds may be made or heard” (Nyman, 1999, p.4).